hackathonprojs/super-human-memorizer-demo/README.md

       * The server will typically start on port **8080** by default.
       * Open your browser and navigate to: **`https://localhost:8080`**

-You should now see the page load with a secure padlock icon, and the Writer/Rewriter API should be available because the page is running in a **secure context**.
+You should now see the page load with a secure padlock icon, and the app's AI features (Writer/Rewriter API for Chrome Built-in AI) should be available because the page is running in a **secure context**.

 -----